 What is W.A.G.E.
 Certification?
 W.A.G.E.
 Certification is a national program initiated and operated by W.A.G.E. that publicly recognizes those nonprofit arts organizations demonstrating a history of, and commitment to, voluntarily paying artist fees that meet our minimum payment standards.

-Does W.A.G.E. address the commercial art market?
-W.A.G.E. is working on an updated and modular version of Seth Siegelaub’s The Artist’s Reserved Rights Transfer and Sale Agreement on blockchain.
+Does W.A.G.E. address the commercial market?
+W.A.G.E. is working on an updated and modular version of Seth Siegelaub and Robert Projansky's 1971 The Artist’s Reserved Rights Transfer And Sale Agreement on blockchain.